Imperial and The World Bank aim to unlock investment for just energy transition

 Our REACT-2 study looked at how many people already had COVID-19 and developed antibodies against the virus.
 A number of different studies assessed the accuracy and usability of different antibody tests.
 These were then used to enhance our understanding of the spread of COVID-19 across England.

-REACT Long COVID will involve more than 120,000 people to better understand why some people who are infected with the coronavirus have symptoms for several weeks or even months – a condition called Long COVID – while others don’t.
+The REACT Long COVID (REACT-LC) study seeks to understand how biological, environmental and social factors determine why some people who are infected with COVID-19 continue to have symptoms for several weeks or months – a condition called Long Covid - while others don’t.
+The study draws on the 2.4 million REACT participants.